Art & Art History Faculty and Staff

 Faculty & Staff

-Teaches courses in 3-D studio basics, ceramics, sculpture, casting, and drawing.
-Her studio interests include ceramic material experimentation and investigation of the ceramic firing process.
-Recent exhibitions include shows at the Archie Bray Foundation, the TAG Gallery, the San Diego Museum of the Living Artist, and the Lux Center for the Arts.
-M.F.A., New York State College of Ceramics at Alfred University; B.F.A., Washington University.
+Teaches courses in 3D studio basics, ceramics, sculpture, and casting.
+Her studio interests include ceramic material experimentation and investigation of the historial ceramic form through a contemporary lens.
+Recent exhibitions include shows at the Craft and Folk Art Museum, Northern Clay Center, Archie Bray Foundation, the San Diego Museum of the Living Artist, and the Lux Center for the Arts.
+M.F.A., ceramic art, New York State College of Ceramics at Alfred University.

 Assistant Professor of Art History